michael-wojcik/michael-wojcik/README.md

 ## [Web dev](https://lastcallmedia.com/).
 [Drupal pro](https://www.drupal.org/u/michael_wojcik/).
 [Aspiring JavaScript geek](https://michaelwojcik.org/).

-Hi! :wave::blush: I'm a Senior Developer at [Last Call Media](https://lastcallmedia.com/) :triangular_flag_on_post:
+Hi! :wave::blush: I'm a Fullstack Software Engineer at [UnVale](https://unvale.io) :purple_heart:

-Previously, I was a Senior Developer at Hook 42 :purple_heart: and a Drupal Developer at Elevated Third :small_blue_diamond: and Mediacurrent :ocean:
+Previously, I was a Senior Developer at [Last Call Media](https://lastcallmedia.com/) :triangular_flag_on_post: and at Hook 42 :purple_square: And before that, I was a Drupal Developer at Elevated Third :small_blue_diamond: and Mediacurrent :ocean:

 I'm also an Acquia :droplet: Certified Developer—in Drupal 8 as of 2018 and in Drupal 7 as of 2016.